 - Staff access Early Years training as required. - Specific training is accessed as appropriate e.g. speech and language, Fast-Track Phonics.

-How will my child be included in activities outside the school including school trips? - All pupils are entitled to access a full and varied curriculum.
+How will my child be included in activities outside the school including school trips?

+- All pupils are entitled to access a full and varied curriculum.
 Additional needs are considered at all stages. - Full Risk Assessments and pre visits are carried out as required. - Staffing ratios are adjusted accordingly. - St Mary's has an After School Club.
-This has 16 places and runs from 3:15p.m to 5:45p.m. - Some Before School Clubs are available from 8:00a.m to 8:50a.m. - Pupils will be supported to attend and reasonable adjustments made as appropriate. - The school offers a range of other clubs that are held during lunch-times and after school.
-These are free and are run by Teachers and Teacher-Assistants.
+This has 16 places and runs from 3:15p.m to 5:3p.m. - Before School Club is available from 7:30a.m to 8:50a.m. - Pupils will be supported to attend and reasonable adjustments made as appropriate. - The school offers a range of other clubs that are held during lunch-times and after school.
+These are run by Teachers and Teacher-Assistants.
 A large variety of clubs enable choice. - As a small school we are able to make sure all pupils make friends and encourage them to play well together.
 We have introduced a buddy system so that pupils who may have difficulties are helped to overcome them. - We endeavour to provide a variety of visits and visitors to school to enhance learning.